 Ark rounds

-Rounds are the heartbeat of an Ark server—periodic events where users can refresh their VTXOs to reset expiry times and gain trustless security.
+Rounds are the heartbeat of an Ark server—periodic events where users can refresh their VTXOs to extend their lifetime.

 During a round, multiple users coordinate with the Ark server to forfeit old VTXOs and receive new refresh VTXOs in return.
 This is achieved through a collaborative signing process, where, together with the server, users create a transaction tree (a hierarchical structure of pre-signed transactions) and broadcast its root on-chain—the round transaction.